go-air/dupi/docs/tutorial.md

 dupi index .
 ```

+This will create an index on all files under the current directory
+in $HOME/.dupi

 ## Extracting Duplicates

 Dupi extracts sets of documents which share a blot with the 'extract' verb.